What Upgrades Increase Home Value? 25 High-ROI Improvements Buyers Love

 21. Replace your old toilets with low-flow fixtures

 Toilet technology has improved since 1994, when federal law restricted toilet tanks to 1.6 gallons per flush (GPF).

 Low-flow toilets now move less water more forcefully into the bowl with each flush.
-Try the Glacier Bay 1.28 GPF High Efficiency Single Flush round toilet for about $89 or Kohler’s Cimarron Comfort Height 1.28 GPF Single Flush elongated toilet for about $199.
+Try the Glacier Bay 1.28 GPF High Efficiency Single Flush round toilet for about $99 or Kohler’s Cimarron 360 Complete Comfort Height 1.28 GPF Single Flush elongated toilet for about $249.

-Appliances with the Energy Star symbol, the federal certification that they reduce energy use without sacrificing performance, ranked either as desirable or essential home features among nearly 90% of moderate-income home buyers in the NAHB study.
+Appliances, windows, and lighting with the Energy Star symbol, the federal certification that they reduce energy use without sacrificing performance, ranked either as essential or desirable home features among more than 90% of all home buyers in the NAHB study.

-However, the government’s minimum energy-efficiency standards for new windows varies nationwide based on your climate zone.
+As for windows, the government’s minimum energy-efficiency standards for new windows vary nationwide based on your climate zone.

-Top home improvement media brand This Old House has an online guide to these standards.
-The guide is broken out by region and deciphers the labels on these windows so you can shop for those that meet at least your area’s minimums for stopping heat flow, blocking the sun’s heat, and allowing a certain amount of light to enter.
+Check out this U.S. Department of Energy online guide so you can shop for your region’s standards for stopping heat flow, blocking the sun’s heat, and allowing a certain amount of light to enter.